daniel080400/Godot_WebGLInput/README.md

 2. Attach that script to anywhere in scene
 3. Done, now add some LineEdit into scene, and test it in a html export

+*Reminder: In LineEdit, remember to apply fonts that actually support your input language, or it won't even display

 Limitations:
 1. Currently the caret is not displayed